 The Elementary School timetable is constructed by the homeroom teachers for each grade and class based on the number of hours of study within a set range to meet the requirements of the curriculum.

-There will be one homeroom teacher and one international homeroom teacher, mainly a Japanese teacher who speaks Japanese and an international teacher who speaks English.
+There are A Japanese teacher who speaks Japanese and an international teacher who speaks English in the class.

 Depending on the class, some classes are conducted in Japanese only, some in English only, and some in both Japanese and English.
 In addition to developing language skills in each language, students are given the opportunity to switch from Japanese to English and from English to Japanese in the same class in order to achieve true bilingualism.